 How does the AirTag work?

 When you first use an AirTag, you will need to firstly remove the covering.
-Once this is removed, you will hear an audible tone which indicates that the AirTag is ready to be paired with an iPhone.
+Once this is removed, you will hear an audible tone which indicates that it’s ready to be paired with an iPhone.

-Pairing an AirTag with your iPhone is very straightforward – unlock your iPhone, and if the AirTag is nearby, the pairing process will initiate automatically.
-You do not need to install any apps; you just need to ensure that your iPhone is running iOS 14.5 or later.
+Pairing an AirTag with your iPhone is very straightforward.
+Unlock your iPhone, and if one is nearby, the pairing process will initiate automatically.
+You don’t need to install or launch any apps.
+If using a 1st generation AirTag, your iPhone needs to be running iOS 14.5 or later.

 To set up your AirTag, follow the instructions on your phone.
-You will be asked to name your AirTag based on the item you want to track using it – you can either pick from a list of pre-set items, or enter a custom name.
+You will be asked to name it based on the item you want to track.
+You can either pick from a list of pre-set items, or enter a custom name.
 If using VoiceOver, the list of items is presented as a picker so to scroll through the options, swipe up and down with one finger.

-Once you have completed set up, you are all set to start tracking your items.
+Once you’ve completed set up, you’re all set to start tracking your items.